+A little research revealed that it was written in 1978 as a song in a French rock opera called Starmania, contemporary with America's Hair and Jesus Christ Superstar.
+Since then several artists, male and female, have done covers of it just to prove that they could meet the challenge.
 Scott was interested in putting it into their repertoire, asking Adam if he could pull it off, knowing his vocal range is more than human.
 Adam liked it too so they started working on it, developed an arrangement.
 Adam listened to some different versions with actual Frenchmen singing and learned the lyrics properly accented.
 He couldn't understand the words but could easily imitate them.
 Melly worked out an English rendition with Google Translate so that Adam had something to relate to.

 The audience was stunned, squinting their eyes, holding their heads, literally gasping in awe.
 Some looked scared.
 Shocked, enthralled, but shocked nonetheless: the volume, the range, the impossibly long-sustained notes, the power of his voice perhaps properly unleashed for the first time ever.
 The afterwards applause was hysterical.

-Having ended the concert on a high note, the band was inspired to have some fun.
+Having ended the concert on a high note, so to speak, the band was inspired to have some fun.
 But as groupies started showing up the guys realized that there were far too many VERY young (ballet school jailbait) girls volunteering for groupie-duty, so the guys headed over to the night club in Bally's Casino, where the ladies were hopefully somewhat older.

 Although, once again, Benny Joe was primed for getting in trouble once he'd spotted a cute (too) young thing who was just his type and he had to be physically dragged from the Victory over to the night club, But he found an older someone else to abuse and things worked out for the best.